Flash and circle: By non-fascists

-The simple combination of the lightning bolt and circle has given rise to many similar designs unrelated to the fascist flash and circle.
-These include the logo of BoltBus, which chose the design before the similarity was ever noticed.
-The Tampa Bay Lightning hockey team use a somewhat similar design on their primary and alternate logos.
-One form of warning sign for high-voltage electricity uses a lightning bolt inside a circle, and this was repurposed by Marilyn Manson as an insignia for his album Antichrist Superstar.
-German automobile manufacturer Opel uses a horizontal lightning bolt and circle in black and white as its logo.
-In most cases, there is no evidence to suggest that the designer intended to evoke an association with political use of the symbol.
+The simple combination of a lightning bolt and a circle has inspired numerous designs that bear no relation to the fascist flash and circle.
+In most instances, there is no indication that these designs were intended to reference or reflect any political or ideological symbolism.

+Among these is the logo of BoltBus, which adopted the design before any resemblance to fascist symbolism was recognised.
+The Tampa Bay Lightning ice hockey team features a similar motif in both their primary and alternate logos.
+A comparable design appears on certain high-voltage electricity warning signs, which depict a lightning bolt within a circle.
+This configuration was also adapted by Marilyn Manson as an insignia for his album Antichrist Superstar.
+German automobile manufacturer Opel employs a stylised horizontal lightning bolt encircled in black and white as its official emblem.